Missing twins remembered 75 years on

 A mother calling out for her three-year-old twins - her son and daughter.

-Wrapped-up against the January cold - Neil and Jacqueline Coleby were playing happily in the garden of their cottage in the shadow of Snowdonia's Caerneddau mountains.
+Wrapped up against the January cold - Neil and Jacqueline Coleby were playing happily in the garden of their cottage in the shadow of Snowdonia's Caerneddau mountains.

-And then they disappeared - sparking one of the largest manhunts Britain has ever seen.
+And then they disappeared - sparking one of the largest searches Britain has ever seen.

 It was a race against time - and a race the quarrymen, shepherds, soldiers - and even the might of New Scotland Yard - lost.